ShrutiBhambhani/azsdk-docs/03-Security-In-CICD/Readme.md

 ### Adding SVTs in the Jenkins pipeline

 - #### Step-1: Configure Service Principal (SPN) credentials
-	To run the SVT, AzSDK need SPN/application which has reader on resource group.
+	To run the SVT, AzSK need SPN/application which has reader on resource group.
 	To set up an identity for the app(i.e. SPN) and assign reader role on resource group, refer: [article](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal).
 	You can configure details of SPN using below steps under Jenkins Global Credentials
     1. Go to Home Page -->  Credentials --> System --> Global Credentials  --> Click on "Add Credentials" --> Select credential type "Microsoft Azure Service Principal"